The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 One of the best viewpoints of the castle is at Snack Café and another one is from the other side, around the Château de Chillon ferry port.

-Arriving to Zermatt
+Arriving at Zermatt

 Driving time: 1 hour and 45 minutes (135 km/84 miles) from Chillon Castle to Täsch

-The train ride takes only 12 minutes and trains run in every 20 minutes from early morning till late night.
+The train ride takes only 12 minutes and trains run every 20 minutes from early morning till late night.
 A one-way ticket costs around 8 CHF (€8.20) and if you want to avoid paying a fortune for taxis, this is the only way to get to Zermatt.

 Once in Zermatt, you can get around on foot and via the cable cars that service the town.
 Since it’s a small town, you can basically stay anywhere and you’ll still be in walking distance from all the main highlights of the town.